Are Your Tremors Associated with Parkinson’s Disease?

 How Parkinson’s Disease Tremors are Unique?

-2. Tremors occur in one side of the body at a time.
+• Both tremors occur on one side of the body alternating times.

 Consult with me for a better diagnosis of the condition.